PhilipJonasFranz/SnipsCompilerGen2/doc/README.md

-# Introduction to Snips language
+# Introduction to the Snips language

  This document aims to give a brief introduction to the language and its basic mechanisms.
 If you want a more in-depth guide and information about included libraries, see the [Official Documentation](https://github.com/PhilipJonasFranz/SnipsCompilerGen2/blob/develop/doc/Snips%20Documentation.pdf).